 Under California law, a conviction for statutory rape under Penal Code 261.5 alone does not require registration as a sex offender.
 However, certain related offenses do require sex offender registration, including rape and lewd and lascivious acts with a child.

-Defenses to statutory rape in California rest in two areas.
-The first deals with whether or not intercourse occurred.
+The first defense deals with whether or not intercourse occurred.
 Here a Defendant would be required to present evidence to rebut the fact that penetration occurred.
 This would largely be a matter of witness testimony and circumstantial evidence.
 In some cases, the alleged victim may have misrepresented his or her age as being over 18 years old or the Defendant may have held a reasonable belief that the alleged victim was over the age of 18.
 As such, the Defendant may raise the defense of reasonable mistake as to the age of the alleged victim.
 Under this recognized defense to statutory rape, the defendant would present evidence that he or she reasonably and believed that the other person was age 18 or older.
 In some cases, a Defendant may attempt to allege that the intercourse was consensual.
 Even if the alleged victim allowed the Defendant to engage in intercourse with him or her, legally the relationship could not be consensual given the fact the victim, by virtue of his or her age, was not capable of granting legal consent.
 As such, it is not a defense that the alleged victim may have consented to the intercourse and may be detrimental to the defense of the case, as it would constitute an admission of wrongful conduct.

 Given the high risk involved with a statutory rape charge, it is important to seek experienced counsel if you are the subject of an investigation or are detained by law enforcement.
 Regardless of whether or not the case proceeds to trial, the seriousness of a California statutory rape charge requires the assistance of a skilled and committed California criminal lawyer who knows every legal argument when defending clients.